cuarti/boilerplate-typescript-react/README.md

-# boilerplate-webpack-react-ts
+# boilerplate-typescript-react
- Boilerplate for react and typescript bundled with webpack and hmr.
+ Boilerplate for react in typescript

 ### Supported
 - Webpack2